hoff/bulb/README.md

-# Bulb
+# Angular Bulbs

+Angular Bulbs is a simple Angular 2 app that let's you control bluetooth enabled light bulbs.
+It was inspired by an Internet of Things (IoT) workshop I attended at Angular Connect 2016 in London.

+This projects demonstrates
+ - how to connect to 1 or more devices
+ - how to change their color by user input
+ - how to change them programatically (a rainbox animation)

+screenshot and photo goes here (gif)

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.15.
+The project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.15.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.